UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

 When we made our frequency table in Module 1, we first saved the single column as an object before we used `value_counts()`.
-We can do this all in one line with chaining:
+Instead of saving the column in advance, we can skip this step and do this and the frequency table in one line with chaining:

 ``` python
 df['mfr'].value_counts()